gaderrick/p4/readme.md

 * List any divergences from PSR-1/PSR-2 and course guidelines on code style*

 ## Notes for instructor
-* In order for this project to work correctly (due to authentication w/ some social media oauth processes), you have to use `https://` vs. `http://`.
+* In order for this project to work correctly (due to authentication w/ some of the social media oauth services), you have to use `https://` vs. `http://`.